CUAHSI/GHCN-Transducer/SCAN/README.md

 - The third part is only included if the variable can be measured at multiple heights or depths (for example D40, D2, H60, H120 ...)
 The "D" means depth below ground surface and the "H" means height above ground surface.
 - For example the CUAHSI variable code **SMS_D_D40** means "Volumetric water content (daily) at depth of 40 inches
 - another example: The CUAHSI variable code **TMAX_m** means "Maximum air temperature (monthly) with no specified height or depth.
+- For each time series with a specified height or depth, a specific **method** is assigned in the WaterML *GetSiteInfo* response.
+- For each data value with a specified height or depth, a specific **OffsetValue** is assigned in the WaterML *GetValues* response.

 ## Setup Instructions for SCAN Harvester